 Any simple mistake intended or otherwise can ruin all your branding efforts.
 Let us look at some of the common start-up branding mistakes to avoid.
 Knowing them will help you stay on your guard and catch yourself if you notice any slip.

 A lot of businesses make the branding mistake of misunderstanding branding as only the brand’s visuals.
-And because of this error, they focus their branding campaign on colours, fonts, logo and neglect brand vision, value, voice, customer care, contents and the other aspects.
+And because of this error, they focus their branding campaign on colors, fonts, logos and neglect brand vision, value, voice, customer care, content, and other aspects.

 Branding involves all the actions you take to show your audience how to perceive your brand.
 Failure to understand this concept will spell doom for your branding process.

 The corporate identity of your brand needs to remain as consistent as possible throughout your brand’s lifetime.
-Stick with the same colour palette, logo, tagline, company name and so forth.
+Stick with the same color palette, logo, tagline, company name, and so forth.

 You don’t want to confuse people by changing your brand identity now and then.
 If the need arises for you to make a change, notify the public.
 But try as much as possible to avoid such changes.